awillats/clinc/OUTLINE.md

 - *for muTE, handled by IDTxl*
   - includes appropriate multiple-comparison testing

----
-# Results
-<a name='figure-demo'></a>
-🏞️
-## Figure DEMO: Applying CLINC to distinguish a pair of circuits (case-study)
-  - explanation using binary reachability rules
-    - consider postponing until we introduce intervention?
-    - i.e. have one figure that walks through both reachability and impact of intervention
-  - *(e.g. Advancing functional connectivity research from association to causation, Combining multiple functional connectivity methods to improve causal inferences)*

-<a name='figure-binary'></a>
-## [Binary Sim.] - Characterizing circuit-pair ambiguity through binary reachability properties
-  - proportion of each ambiguity class as a function of circuit size
-  - possibly weight proportions by observed frequency of triplet motifs ✂️️ **Figure:** ambiguity class by circuit size✂️ 🏞️
-    - SCOPE: cut?

-## Characterization of network estimation performance

-### Extracting circuit estimates
-- *(see methods for xcorr, muTE)*

 ### Quantifying successful identification
 - binary "classification" metrics
   - accuracy, F1 score (Wang & Shanechi 2019)